-This is the most popular spot on the island.
-You’ll find a few resorts on a small white sand beach with world-class snorkeling and diving right from the shore.
+This is the beachiest vacationy spot on the island.
+You’ll find quite a few small resorts and boutiques on a white-sand stretch of beach with world-class snorkeling and diving right from the shore.
+A little further from the main beach, you’ll find more vacation rentals for families.

 Snorkeling: the warm and calm bath-like water is lovely and the coral can be explored just a few yards from the beach.
-The best snorkeling is by the wall at Grand Roatan resort.
-Update: The best snorkeling is actually a little swim out in front of Infinity Bay.
+The best snorkeling on the main beach is by the wall at Grand Roatan resort.
+Update: We had our best snorkeling actually in front of Infinity Bay, if you swim out a bit.
 Phenomenal!
+Just be really careful not to get into the boat traffic.

 Dining: Argentinian Grill is our favorite spot for delicious seafood and steak dinners and a hearty breakfast, nice island ambiance and great service.
 The Vintage Pearl is hit or miss, but when it’s good it’s great—especially for the seafood and wine selection.
 The Thirsty Turtle at Bananarama and the beach bar at Infinity Bay have great lunch options.
 There’s also an excellent wood-fire pizza place at Bananarama.